carpentries-incubator/reproducible-publications-quarto/episodes/04-projects-rstudio.md

 - R Studio has Git version control functionality built in.
 - *Forking* a GitHub repository makes a copy of the repository into your personal account on GitHub.
 - You can *clone* a git repository from Github to your local disk using RStudio.
-- For this workshop, each learner will work with their own *fork* of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.
+- For this workshop, each learner will work with their own *fork* (local copy) of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.

 ::::::::::::::::::::::::::::::::::::::::::::::::::